quickwit-oss/quickwit/docs/log-management/send-logs/send-docker-logs-syslog.md

 ```

-This snippet makes sure container networking behaves correctly on linux for the collector to export to quickwit.
+This snippet makes sure container networking behaves correctly on linux for the collector to export to Quickwit.

 ``` yaml
 networks: